brightsparc/segment/README.md

 }
 ```

+## Send messages

+The segment `Send` method will execute `Send` method on each destination in order, and return on error.
+It is recommended to implement a queue as per the `Delivery` process, the `Forwarder` should only be used for testing.

 ## Background process

 The segment `Run` method processes the destinations on seperate go routines, and blocks until the context is done.

 The firehose `Delivery` process batches up to 500 messages, sending them at least every 30 seconds to by default.

+## Logging

+The `Segment` class will log to standard error by default, but can be configured by the `Logger` property.

 ## Monitoring